Degenerating abelian varieties via log abelian varieties: Construction of logarithmic abelian varieties

-Here by abuse of notation, we use $<,>$ to denote all the three parings, this shouldn't lead to any confusion since their meaning could be read out from the context.
+on $(\mr{fs}/S)$.
+Here by abuse of notation, we use $<,>$ to denote all the three parings, this shouldn't lead to any confusion since their meanings could be read out from the context.
 We define a subgroup sheaf $\mc{H}om(X,\Gml/\Gm)^{(Y)}$ of the sheaf $\mc{H}om(X,\Gml/\Gm)$ by

 for $U\in (\mr{fs}/S)$, here $\bar{u}$ denotes a geometric point above $u$.
 The pairing $<,>$ induces a homomorphism $Y\rightarrow \mc{H}om(X,\Gml/\Gm)$, which admits the following factorization

 Then we define a subgroup sheaf $\Tlog^{(Y)}$ of the sheaf $\Tlog$ as the inverse image of $\mc{H}om(X,\Gml/\Gm)^{(Y)}$ along the homomorphism $\Tlog\rightarrow \mc{H}om(X,\Gml/\Gm)$, whence a commutative diagram